Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 What licence do you need in Gibraltar compared with Switzerland?

-In Gibraltar the authorisation route is Authorised EMI or Registered EMI under the Financial Services (Electronic Money) Regulations 2011.
-A real EMI regime, unlike the pure analogues.; in Switzerland it is No EMI.
+In Gibraltar the authorisation route is Authorised electronic money institution or registered electronic money institution under the Financial Services (Electronic Money) Regulations 2020.
+This is a full e-money regime rather than an analogue.; in Switzerland it is No EMI.
 Closest is the FINMA FinTech licence (Banking Act Art.
 1b), deposits up to CHF 100m, no interest, no lending.
 Larger operations need a banking licence..
 The comparison table on this page lines the two up dimension by dimension.

 Where can I see the full Gibraltar vs Switzerland comparison?